-A family skiing holiday is a hugely rewarding experience and everyone is unique as children grow and develop their skiing skills, each year providing its own lasting memories – like when they couldn’t keep up with you for example.
+A family skiing holiday is a hugely rewarding experience and each one is unique, as children grow and develop their skiing skills, each year providing its own lasting memories – like when they couldn’t keep up with you for example.
 Nevertheless it can be a substantial investment for many families.
 We don’t know a way of making it cheap but we can offer some tips on how to make skiing with a family more affordable.
 Here is our check list along with some of the things we offer with an eye to affordability.

 Pick your Time of Year

 This is the single biggest factor in keeping costs down.
 The pressure on good quality skiing accommodation suitable for families at peak times is immense and there is no escaping the fact that prices are commensurately higher.
 A great advantage of skiing with pre-school children is that you can take advantage of off-peak weeks.
 The snow will be as good, often better, the slopes and restaurants less busy and you will also benefit from lift pass reductions.

 It is of course a very individual decision but we have always taken our children out of school unless it was not sensible.
 If you can avoid the peak weeks, do – at Family Ski we keep the first week of the season a special bargain and mid/late January is another time where conditions are likely to be as good as they get in the season but at much more affordable levels.

 Consider what is included in your holiday